Barbara Boldt

 Betty Jean Drummond

-She was explorative with colour and texture, often beginning with memories or ideas and working directly on the plate.
+She was explorative with colour and texture, often beginning with memories and working directly on the plate.